kedacore/keda-docs/content/blog/azure-pipelines-scaler.md

 +++

 With the addition of Azure Piplines support in KEDA, it is now possible to autoscale your Azure Pipelines agents based on the agent pool queue length.

 Self-hosted Azure Pipelines agents are the perfect workload for this scaler.
 By autoscaling the agents you can create a scalable CI/CD environment.

+> 💡 The number of concurrent pipelines you can run is limited by your [parallel jobs](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents#parallel-jobs).
+>
-> The number of concurrent pipelines you can run is limited by your [parallel jobs](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents#parallel-jobs).
-KEDA will autoscale to the maximum defined in the ScaledObject and does not limit itself to the parallel jobs count defined for the Azure DevOps organization.
+> KEDA will autoscale to the maximum defined in the ScaledObject and does not limit itself to the parallel jobs count defined for the Azure DevOps organization.

-## Azure Pipelines agents
+## What are Azure Pipelines self-hosted agents?

 Azure Pipelines jobs can run on different kinds of agents ([docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents)).
-But if you want full control, you are going to use self-hosted agents.
+But if you want full control, you are going to have to use self-hosted agents.
-The agents can run on Linux, macOS or Windows machines but also in a container.
-To scale the agents with KEDA you can run self-hosted agents on Kubernetes.
+Agents are able to run on Linux, macOS or Windows machines and can be packaged in to a container.

+When running self-hosted agents on Kubernetes, there is no out-of-the-box support for autoscaling.
+However, with KEDA v2.3 you can now autoscale your self-hosted agents on Kubernetes based on the amount of pending jobs in your agent pool.

 You can run the agents as a `Deployment` or a `Job` in Kubernetes and scale them accordingly with a `ScaledObject` or a `ScaledJob`.

-## Deploy a self-hosted agent on Kubernetes as a Deployment
+## Deploying a self-hosted agent on Kubernetes as a Deployment

 ### Create the container image

-To create a basic Azure Pipelines agent image you can follow the instructions from the offical docs.
-[Run a self-hosted agent in Docker](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker#linux).
+To create a basic Azure Pipelines agent image you can follow the instructions from [the offical docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/docker#linux).

 ### Deploy on Kubernetes

-You can deploy the agent as a Kubernetes deployment and use KEDA to autoscale the deployment.
+You can easily deploy the agent as a Kubernetes deployment by using this Kubernetes manifest:
-The following is an example manifest for the deployment:

 ```yaml
 apiVersion: apps/v1